Hylodesmum nudiflorum

 Hylodesmum nudiflorum (syn.
 Desmodium nudiflorum), the naked-flowered tick trefoil, panicled leaf tick trefoil or stemless tick trefoil, is a species of flowering plant in the family Fabaceae, native to eastern North America.
 The species is perennial, and is typically found in mature, open woodlands in a variety of soils, preferring those with substantial organic content.
-It requires a humid climate demonstrating extremes in temperature, precipitation, and wind.
+It requires a humid climate, and can withstand extremes in temperature, precipitation, and wind.